-The School of General Studies permits students to study at their own pace, whether full or part time.
-Full-time status is defined as taking a minimum of 12 points in a term.
-Students may not register for more than 18 points in any given semester without the permission of their GS advisors.
-Permission is granted only to students who carried a courseload of 12 or more points in the preceding term with a grade point average of 3.0 or higher.
+The School of General Studies permits students to study at their own pace, whether it be on a full- or part-time basis.
+Full-time status is defined as taking a minimum of 12 points per term.
+Students may not register for more than 18 points in a given semester without the permission of their GS advisor.
+Permission is granted only to students who carried a course load of 12 or more points in the preceding term with a grade point average of 3.0 or higher.
 International students on an F-1 student visa are required to attend full time.